deeputech/deeputech.github.io/_posts/2019-11-21-reflections-on-javascript.md

 series: languages
 ---

-Please follow me on [Twitter](https://twitter.com/deepu105) for updates and let me know what can be improved in the post.

----

 There are three types of programmers, the ones who love JavaScript, the ones who hate JavaScript and the ones who do both.
 JavaScript is the second language(First was C/C++) I learned when I was trying to run my Wordpress blog.
 It was even before I started my career.
 When I started my engineering career I started as a Java Web app developer, which meant I had the chance to work on JavaScript as well for the front-end part.
 I was pretty good at JS/HTML/CSS and soon I was doing a lot of front-end focused Java Web apps.
 I also learned JQuery and fell in love with it.

 During the initial years of my career, JavaScript was undoubtedly the language I loved the most as I found it insanely flexible and easy, especially when I wanted to hack something together fast, even though I was doing an equal amount of coding in Java as well.
 My former immature self even used to believe that JavaScript was the best programming language in the world and I used to vehemently debate anyone who thought JavaScript wasn't good, I mean I did have some good reasons to think so.
 Fast forward to now and I think I know better and in my attempts at being more pragmatic, I started looking at languages and frameworks more objectively and without bias.
 Now I wouldn't say JavaScript is the best language out there, but its a very important one, I know its flaws and there are things I dislike in the JS ecosystem which now I'm mature enough to admit.